 Imagine having a great reputation as a creative agency who comes in, listens, creates a solution, executes, gets the job done, and gets out.
 It’s a refreshing relationship dynamic.
 And one that usually keeps Butchershop top of mind for several more projects thereafter.
 We have some clients who we have turned out dozens of specialized projects for over the years.
 And on a long enough timeline, with a good reputation and network, projections get a little easier.
 A project-based company doesn’t have a massive client to lose.
 We don’t have retainers that will be pulled.
 And we are incredibly comfortable with reacting to trends and the optics from within our industry.
 We make decisions quicker, and we don’t have bloated teams tied to accounts we could lose.
 There will always be projects, even when the goals and budgets change due to a recession.

 It’s almost like saying project-based agencies are battle ready, because they know how to battle.

 So if a recession is indeed looming, we will continue our course as a project-based shop.
 But that isn’t perfect on its own.
 As battle ready as they may be, agencies must also push hard to innovate and create new ways of doing business.
 Forward-looking agencies are already starting to look a little more like consultancies, focusing on discovery, business strategy, data, having their own IP, and spending time on ventures that bring additional revenue and value.

 This is just my opinion on the topic, and I’m sure some of my peers will have some great insights.
 Please send me your responses, comments or questions here.

-Written by Trevor Hubbard, Butchershop CEO and Executive Creative Director.
+- Trevor Hubbard, CEO and Executive Creative Director